THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Let me rephrase that, it takes a lot less work to become a stock market millionaire than you think.

 In fact, the most work you do is at the beginning of the process.

 Once you have your foundation laid, you can pretty much put things on auto-pilot.

-In fact, if you just take about an hour or two of your time now, you are 95% of the way to becoming a stock market millionaire.
+If you take about an hour or two of your time now to lay the groundwork, you are 95% of the way to becoming a stock market millionaire.

 Step #1: Create A Plan

 If you don’t have a plan, how do you know where you are going?